Comparison of non-archimedean and logarithmic mirror constructions via the Frobenius structure theorem

 Consider the enumerative question of the number of lines in $\mathbb{P}^2$ going through a general point and intersecting $D_1$ and $D_2$ in one and two points respectively such that the cross ratio of the point mapping to the general point and the point of intersections with $D_1$ and $D_2$ satisfy a generic fixed cross-ratio.
 By the above theorem, together with Theorem $9.3$ of \cite{int_mirror}, this can be computed by computing the $\vartheta_0$ term of $\vartheta_{v_1}\vartheta_{v_2}^2 \in R_{(X,D)}$.
 To do this, we note the relation $\vartheta_{v_2}\vartheta_{v_{1,i}+v_{2,i}} = t^{[l]} + \vartheta_{v_{1,i} + 2v_{2,i}}$, which can be derived in a manner similar to Example $1.21$ of \cite{int_mirror}.
 Using this, observe:

 Thus, there are two such lines. \end{example}

 We note that every affine variety $U$ admits an snc compactification by a globally generated divisor.
 Indeed, we may embed $U$ as a closed subset inside $\mathbb{A}^m$ for some $m$, and take the closure in $\mathbb{P}^m$, which we call $X'$.
 The compliment of $U$ is an ample divisor on $X'$, whose associated line bundle is given by the pullback of $\mathcal{O}_{\mathbb{P}^m}(1)$.
 By embedded resolution of singularities, there exists a sequence of blowups $X \rightarrow X'$ supported away from $U$ such that $X \setminus U$ is snc.
 We may pullback the divisor along this map, and produce a divisor whose associated line bundle is globally generated, and whose support is exactly $X \setminus U$.
-In addition, if $(X,D)$ is a compactification satisfying the criterion of Theorem \ref{mthm1}, by pulling back the nef divisor with support $D$, any other compactification $(X',D')$ equipped with a birational morphism $(X',D') \rightarrow (X,D)$ restricting to an isomorphism on $U$ also satisfies the criterion of Theorem \ref{mthm1}.

 In particular, every smooth affine log Calabi-Yau with a Zariski dense torus is compactified by a pair $(X,D)$ as above.